Umar Abdullah al-Kunduzi: Release

 On November 25, 2008 the Department of Defense published a list of when Guantanamo captives were repatriated.

 According to that list he was repatriated on December 12, 2007.

-The Center for Constitutional Rights reports that all of the Afghans repatriated to Afghanistan from April 2007 were sent to Afghan custody in the American built and supervised wing of the Pul-e-Charkhi prison near Kabul.
+The Center for Constitutional Rights reports that all of the Afghans repatriated to Afghanistan from April 2007 were sent to Afghan custody in the American-built and supervised wing of the Pul-e-Charkhi prison near Kabul.

-Post detention life
+Post-detention life

 The Chicago Tribune profiled Al Kunduzi on March 4, 2009.

 The article reported Afghan authorities detained him for a further four months after his repatriation.

 The article reported that Al Kunduzi acknowledged being present in Tora Bora as the Taliban regime collapsed.

-He told his interviewer that because he had been detained in Guantanamo he couldn't find work, and that former associates of his who remained loyal to the Taliban were pressuring him to join them.
+He told his interviewer that because he had been detained in Guantanamo he could not find work, and that former associates of his who remained loyal to the Taliban were pressuring him to join them.